Alan-JH/DIYThrottle/README.md

 a cheap ebay pushbutton with no tactile feedback for the pinkie button

 **FUTURE ADDITIONS:**

-Planning on adding a 130mm RC shock without spring for damping

 Will design a frame later on